Proxy servers for Teams or Skype for Business Online

-This article will help you with guidance about using a proxy server with Skype for Business.
+This article provides guidance about using a proxy server with Teams or Skype for Business.

 Not using a proxy server is recommended

-When it comes to Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
-Proxies don't make Skype for Business more secure because its traffic is already encrypted.
+When it comes to Teams or Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
+Proxies don't make Teams or Skype for Business more secure because the traffic is already encrypted.

 If you need to use a proxy server

-Some organizations have no option to bypass a proxy for Skype for Business traffic.
+Some organizations have no option to bypass a proxy for Teams or Skype for Business traffic.
 If that's the case for you, the problems mentioned above need to be kept in mind.